 python3 setup.py install

-After the installation is completed, the cx_Oracle module is generated in the /usr/local/lib/python3.7/site-packages/ directory.
+After the installation is completed, the cx_Oracle module will be generated in the /usr/local/lib/python3.7/site-packages/ directory.

-Set the LD_LIBRARY_PATH environment variable to make sure that Python can find the OceanBase client library:
+Set the LD_LIBRARY_PATH environment variable to ensure that Python can locate the OceanBase client library:

 export LD_LIBRARY_PATH=/u01/obclient/lib/:$LD_LIBRARY_PATH

-We recommend that you add this configuration to your shell configuration file (such as ~/.bashrc or ~/.zshrc) to make it permanently effective.
+We recommend that you add this configuration to your shell configuration file (such as ~/.bashrc or ~/.zshrc) to make it take effect permanently.

 Step 5: Write a test program

-Create a file named test_oracle.py and paste the following code:
+Create a file named test_oracle.py with the following content:

 import cx_Oracle